 George Ashton, managing director for strategic investments at LISC, who is leading its work on Opportunity Zones, has a background in solar and is on the board of GRID Alternatives.
 LISC, like Enterprise, is set up to take on real estate deals that include solar and energy efficiency for its real estate-centered Opportunity Funds.
-Ashton believes that adding solar and energy efficiency could help some building rehabbers meet the OZone requirement to double the adjusted basis in their property.
+Ashton believes that adding solar and energy efficiency could help some building rehabbers meet the OZone requirement for the "substantial improvement" of existing property, which is to double the adjusted basis in that property.
+LISC, for example, has partnered with the Menkiti Group to create a \$100 million Opportunity Zone fund to invest in neighborhood development, including housing and commercial development.
+Starting in Anacostia in DC (MLK Gateway) and Worcester, MA.
+Menkiti Group also is looking at Baltimore, Charlotte, Raleigh, Atlanta, Birmingham, Jacksonville, and Bridgeport.
+Most of Menkiti Group's buildings are LEED certified.